Ever feel like you don’t get the attention you deserve on your Facebook posts?

-So why shouldn’t you?
+Why shouldn’t you?

 Remember the ALS Ice Bucket Challenge?

-Humor will always have a place in marketing and advertising.
+Humorous content will always have a place in marketing and advertising.

-However, when you do it right, it can be wildly effective.
+When you do it right, it can be wildly effective.

-There’s no over the top, dark, or controversial humor here.
+There’s no over-the-top, dark, or controversial humor here.

 It’s all clean (and sometimes snarky) humor that connects with their audience.

 However, this doesn’t work for all brands.
 A brand like UNICEF wouldn’t be able to use the same sort of humor that McDonald’s does.

 When using humor, remember to stay aligned with your brand.